Healthier Icing Recipe

 Is Unrefined Sugar Really Unrefined?

 Despite what manufacturers want to lead you to believe, all cane sugars – even those that are labelled “unrefined” – are made by crushing sugar cane and extracting the juice (plus many more steps).
 The cane, which contains the fiber and many other nutrients, is discarded (or used for other purposes).
 This makes the end product a refined food.
+(The same for beet sugar and coconut sugar.)

 While most sugar that’s labelled unrefined, such as sucanat and demerara, is definitely a better choice compared to white sugar, it is still sugar and should be used sparingly.